Sources for More Information

 - The Georgia Forestry Commission provides an outline of duties for the officers of tree boards.
 These may be helpful in creating job descriptions as described in Bulletin 54.

 - Some tree boards are strictly advisory and some actually are responsible for the tree work that gets done in their communities.
-A web publication from Penn State University provides an outline for annual work planning for the latter (PDF, 56.7 KB).
+A web publication from Penn State University provides an outline for annual work planning.
 Parts of the list are helpful to any tree board.

 - The International Society of Arboriculture is an excellent source of education material.
 This site also lists training opportunities.